COMMUNITY EDUCATION PARTNERSHIPS

 Additional Resources

-Greater Good In Education "provides science-based practices for kinder, happier schools."
-On the Greater Good in Education website, you will find articles, activities, and other resources for incorporating SEL into your tutoring sessions.
-Click here to access these great resources.
+Greater Good In Education provides science-based practices for kinder, happier schools: You can find articles, activities, and other resources for incorporating SEL into your tutoring sessions.

-Sesame Street in Communities has assembled some really great resources and activities you can use with your student.
+Sesame Street in Communities: They have assembled some really great resources and activities you can use with your student.
 Many are focused on dealing with trauma and adversity.
-Check them out here.

 [1] http://nccp.org/publications/pub_888.html; casel.org